brotatotes/bht-automation/bht gen 1/Mark/Chapter 3/Mark 3 22 bht.md

 3. "Mark thus defines the parties, while Matthew states the occasion of the accusation."

 ### John Gill:
 1. "These were they, who having heard much of the doctrine and miracles of Christ, came down from Jerusalem... to make their observations upon him and take every advantage they could against him."
-2. "Sometimes they call him Beelzebub; sometimes say that he cast out devils by him; and here, that he had him, or was in him; Beelzebub possessed him, and assisted him, and there was a confederacy and familiarity between them."
+2. "Beelzebub is in him: sometimes they call him Beelzebub; sometimes say that he cast out devils by him; and here, that he had him, or was in him; Beelzebub possessed him, and assisted him, and there was a confederacy and familiarity between them."
-3. "For so they reckoned Beelzebub to be; the prince of devils."
+3. "And by the prince of devils casteth he out devils; for so they reckoned Beelzebub to be."

 ### John Wesley:
 1. "The scribes and Pharisees, who had come down from Jerusalem - Purposely on the devil's errand."

-2. "The common people now began to drink in the poison, from these learned, good, honourable men!"
+2. "The common people now began to drink in the poison, from these learned, good, honorable men!"

 3. "How easily may a man of learning elude the strongest proof of a work of God!
 How readily can he account for every incident without ever taking God into the question."